 2.)
 The Seeds Of Life

 Jalan Gautama No.2, Ubud, Gianyar, Kabupaten Gianyar, Bali 80571, Indonesia

 If you want to take it up a notch, why not try a vegan, raw restaurant?
 Yes, you read that right.
-Nothing is cooked over fire in this cosy little place (the concept that the more raw it is, the more nutrients the food retain), but despite that, the menu is exciting and extensive.
+Nothing is cooked over fire in this cozy little place (the concept is that raw food retains more nutrients), but despite that, the menu is exciting and extensive.
 They have a whole separate menu for jamu (health shots made from fresh herbs and spices) and drinks, and then a whole menu for meals.
-And let’s not forget the dessert counter with so many delicious, raw and vegan delicacies such as the raw chocolate tarts, so many types of energy balls, carrot cake and vegan cheese cake.
+And let’s not forget the dessert counter with so many delicious, raw and vegan delicacies such as energy balls, carrot cakes and vegan cheese cakes.

-How nice can a vegan meal be?
-One may ask.
-The key to why the food is so good here is that they are inventive.
+But isn't raw food boring?
+Fret not, because the Seeds of Life are inventive.
 In fact, it’s so inventive that I came here 3 times just so that I could try a little bit of everything, from the breakfast menu, to brunch, and lunch.
 I had a dehydrated papaya crepe stuffed with ‘nutella’ which was such a treat, a vegan version of the classic breakfast made of scrambled corn ‘eggs’, stuffed mushrooms, marinated spinach, eggplant 'bacon‘ and live bread, a plate of raw lasagna made from cashew cheese, avocado, mango, tomato, beetroot and spinach, and cauliflower ‘buffalo wings’ which was served raw, slathered with spicy harissa and vegan cheese sauce.

 If you’ve never tried eating raw before, The Seeds Of Life is definitely a place to start.